DW News: Broadcast

 In the United States, DW News is aired at the top of the hour.
 In some areas (like Northern California), it is re-broadcast by public media broadcasts.
-A 30-minute program similar to Journal is broadcast by many PBS member stations.
+A 30-minute program of DW News, titled DW The Day is broadcast by many PBS member stations.
 The 30-minute program is also available nationwide on Link TV, as well as on YouTube as DW English and DW Documentary.
 A DW livestream is available on DW's website.
-In Australia it is broadcast live overnight on ABC News and on SBS as part of WorldWatch programming or instead of missing or removed programs.
+In Australia it is broadcast live overnight on ABC News and on SBS as part of WorldWatch programming.
+It is also broadcast on SBS instead of missing or removed programs.